codenet/col733-cloud/storage-gfs.md

 blocks (4KB)/extents in regular file systems) and GFS chooses a large chunk size of 64MB.
 Each chunk has a unique identifier called *chunk handle*.
 Chunks are spread across *chunkservers* which store each chunk as just a regular file in their local file system.
-For each file, master maintains a list of chunks and the chunkservers holding each chunk.
+For each GFS file, master maintains a list of chunks and the chunkservers holding each chunk.
 Large chunk size reduces master metadata.

 Applications are linked with a GFS client library.
 When an application wants to read/write a file, the library takes the file offset and asks master for the